YF91925352/TakeAway-App/README.md

 # Takeaway App

-Welcome to the Takeaway App, a React-based application for ordering and managing takeaway items.
+Welcome to the Takeaway App, a React-based application using Redux Toolkit to manage states and dispatch actions for ordering and managing takeaway items.

 ## Introduction